-Deputy Probation Officer III's who are currently assigned lead responsibilities shall receive premium pay at the rate of one step of their salary in addition to all other compensation.
+The Department will transition away from the use of the Senior DPO assignment and will adopt a Lead Differential for employees performing lead duties.
+Deputy Probation Officer III's who are currently assigned to perform lead responsibilities duties in writing shall receive premium pay at the rate of one step of their base salary, as defined below, in addition to all other compensation.
 DPO III's accepting the lead assignment agree that they can be transferred anywhere within the Department without regard to the Department Transfer Policy.
-The number of employees assigned to the lead assignment will be reduced, through attrition, proportionally to the size of the workforce.
+The number of employees assigned to perform lead duties the lead assignment will be designated based on the business and operational needs of the department reduced, through attrition, proportionally to the size of the workforce.
 The parties will meet over the course of the following year to develop new criteria to determine employee selection for future assignments, as well as clarifying the duties of the work assignment.